AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 1. Select **Add domain** to add a new domain for the selected channel.

-The **Available Domains** section will display the added domain only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+A new configuration change is created and ready for server update.
+To use the new domain listed in the **Available Domains** section, proceed with the [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md) flow.

 #### Delete domain {#delete-domain}